SynchroLabs/StashBox/README.md

     curl http://stashbox/ssl/domain.pem -o /etc/ssl/domain.pem
     curl http://stashbox/ssl/domain.key -o /etc/ssl/domain.key

+Here is a more complex version that does optional download (if file is available from StashBox, download it, otherwise fail silently).
+This allows for optional override of local files via StashBox, and for provision of files from StashBox
+based on logical configuration.
+For examples, SSL cert and key files would only be provided from StashBox if nginx was configued to use SSL.

+    optionalStashboxDownload() {
+        status=$(curl $1 -w %{http_code} -s -S -f -o $2 --stderr err.txt)
+        if [ $status -eq 404 ]; then
+            echo "File $1 not found in Stashbox, local file (if any) will be used" elif [ $status -eq 200 ]; then echo "File $1 installed from StashBox"
+        else
+            echo "ERROR: Checking Stashbox for $1 failed, status: $status" cat err.txt
+            exit 1
+        fi;
+    }

+    optionalStashboxDownload("http://stashbox/ssl/domain.crt", "/etc/ssl/certificates/domain.crt")

 ## Configuration

 StashBox itself can be configured via a local configuration file or via environment variables.
-The StashBox config.json file contains a series of mount points that define locations where data is served and the provider configuration that supports access to the underlying data.
+The StashBox config.json file may contain general configuration information as well as a series of mount points that define locations where data is served and the provider configuration that supports access to the underlying data.

 ### General Configuration